 Year Actions 2019 Commence work on developing Case Studies of State and Local affordable housing projects focused on residential economic diversity, to ultimately be included in a public-facing white paper or report, including lessons learned in order to educate and inform stakeholders.
 Develop RED educational materials for lenders, borrowers, State HFA and other State and Local stakeholders, and the general public.
 Hold at least two webinars to disseminate RED educational information.
-2020 Finalize and publish white paper/s.
-Hold in-person panels or roundtable meetings with stakeholders, including State HFAs, developers/borrowers, and lenders to discuss and disseminate Fannie Mae's RED lessons learned.
+2020 • n/a 2021 Conduct outreach activities to identify new potential partners, provide market intelligence, and evaluate opportunities for Fannie Mae to increase volume of RED-eligible loans.
+Update and publish RED educational materials to lenders and other key stakeholders.
+Hold panels or roundtable meetings with stakeholders, including State HFAs, developers/borrowers, and lenders to discuss and disseminate Fannie Mae's RED-related lessons learned.